Skip to Content

 Honors Program

+• Community: Friends and mentors learning together in a close-knit, seminar setting.
 Our students come from a wide range of backgrounds and bring an equally wide range of talents and interests.
-All are welcomed into our community-within-a-community, a collaboration between students and faculty for creating opportunities in the areas of social life, service work, and scholarship.
+All are welcomed into our community-within-a-community, a collaboration between students and faculty for creating opportunities

 There are two different ways to participate in Honors at Mount Union, University Honors and Honors in the Major.
-You can even do both, if you wish.
+You can even do both!

 This webpage is designed to provide helpful information for prospective students, current students, and the Mount Union community at large.
 More than this, we hope that it will also give you a feel for the Honors Program here at Mount Union.
-If there is anything you can’t find here, please do not hesitate to contact us!
+If there is anything you can’t find here, please do not hesitate to contact us or follow us on Instagram!

 University Honors Curriculum